garywill/BigSearch/src/README.md

 Ordinary users who only use basic features can directly use our [online gui engine-editing tool (link1)](https://acsearch.ga/editengine.php) ([link2](http://acsearch.tk/editengine.php)).

-Following paragraphs is about JSON-format engine data specification.
+Following paragraphs of this section are about JSON-format engine data specification.
 Using JSON you can use all features of this tool.
 The method is for both:

 1. User-defined private engines
 2. Big Search built-in search engines (`enginesdata.js`)